Ineos Grenadiers: 2017: The Grand Tour double and Milan–San Remo

 Sky started the 2017 season with three stage wins at the Herald Sun Tour as well as winning the teams classification, with new team member Kenny Elissonde finishing on the podium in 3rd place and Chris Froome finishing sixth overall.
-The team's first race win of the season came at Strade Bianche when Michał Kwiatkowski took a solo victory after attacking 15 kilometers from the finish.
+The team's first race win of the season came at Strade Bianche when Michał Kwiatkowski took a solo victory after attacking 15 kilometres from the finish.
 Geraint Thomas took a stage win at Tirreno–Adriatico and held the leader's jersey for one day, also taking the overall victory and one stage win at the Tour of the Alps.

 Sky won Paris–Nice for the fifth time in sixth years courtesy of Sergio Henao, who won the race overall by just two seconds over Alberto Contador.
 Kwiatkowski added to Sky's win total by winning Milan–San Remo in a three-up sprint, giving the team its second Monument win.
-Neo-pro Jonathan Dibben won the individual time trial stage at the Tour of California, the team also winning the team classification with Tao Geoghegan Hart and Ian Boswell placing in the final top ten overall.
+Neo-pro Jonathan Dibben won the individual time trial stage at the Tour of California, the team winning the team classification with Tao Geoghegan Hart and Ian Boswell placing in the final top ten overall.

 Thomas and Mikel Landa were appointed the team's joint leaders for the Giro d'Italia.
 At one point in the race, Thomas was sitting second in the general classification, however on the 9th stage to Blockhaus a fair chunk of the peloton was involved in a crash involving a stopped motorbike, which took down Thomas, Landa and most of the other members of the team.
 Thomas attempted a comeback after placing second in the following day's time trial, but the extent of his injuries were as such that he abandoned the race prior to stage 11.
-Landa continued as sole leader, taking several top-3 finishes on several mountain stages before finally winning stage 19 to Piancavallo.
+Landa continued as sole leader, taking several top-3 finishes on several mountain stages before winning stage 19 to Piancavallo.
 He went on to win the mountains classification and the super-combativity prize, also winning the Cima Coppi for being the first to cross the summit of the Stelvio Pass on stage 16.

 The team then participated in the inaugural Hammer Series, a three-day event pitting teams against each other in various skills competitions.
 Impressive performances by Tao Geoghegan Hart in the climbing event and Elia Viviani in the sprint event gave the team enough points to take the overall lead.
 In the team time trial-style Chase event, they held on by one second over Team Sunweb to win the entire competition.
 Froome returned to action at the Critérium du Dauphiné and finished fourth overall, just one second off the podium.
 Teammate Peter Kennaugh won the penultimate stage at Alpe d'Huez.